 Plus, a lot of nutritional information is lacking on the app as it’s mainly just about calories.

-Sana Khan is a nutritionist and founder of Avicenna Wellbeing explains that, “Noom does not really show macro or micro nutrients”.
+Sana Khan is a nutritionist and founder of Avicenna Wellbeing.
+She explains, "Noom does not really show macro or micro nutrients".
 By macros, this means protein, fats and carbs and micronutrients are vitamins and minerals within foods.

 "The focus is mainly on calories and the calories of the foods are subtracted from a daily total calorie.
 Calorie counting can be useful to track the food you were eating during the day however calories are not everything.
 It is so important to consider macro and micronutrients.
 In clinic I also look at hormone health, bloodwork, medical health status and family history."